-The Remuneration Committee ("RC") comprised three members, namely Mr Gn Hiang Meng, Dr Wee Cho Yaw and Mr Chew Choon Soo during the period from 1 January 2023 to 25 April 2023.
-Dr Wee Cho Yaw stepped down as a member of the RC on 25 April 2023 and Mr Wee Ee Chao was appointed a member of the RC with effect from 25 April 2023.
-The RC currently comprises three members, namely Mr Gn Hiang Meng, Mr Wee Ee Chao and Mr Chew Choon Soo.
+The Remuneration Committee ("RC") comprised three members, namely Mr Gn Hiang Meng, Mr Wee Ee Chao and Mr Chew Choon Soo during the period from 1 January 2024 to 23 April 2024, with Mr Gn appointed as Chairman of the RC.
+Mr Gn retired as a director of the Company on 23 April 2024 and consequently stepped down as Chairman and member of the RC.
+On 23 April 2024, Mr Chew Choon Soo was appointed Chairman of the RC and Mr Ong Sim Ho was appointed as a member of the RC.
+The RC currently comprises three members, namely Mr Chew Choon Soo, Mr Wee Ee Chao and Mr Ong Sim Ho.

 Under the RC Charter, the majority of the RC, including the Chairman of the RC, shall be Independent Directors.
 All the members of the RC are Non-Executive Directors.
 The RC is supported by the Human Resource Director and/or external consultants if needed.
-In 2023, the RC engaged Willis Towers Watson Consulting to conduct a study to evaluate the market competitiveness of the total remuneration of the CEO.
-The Company and members of the RC have no relationship with the consultants which would affect their independence and objectivity.
+No external consultants were engaged by the RC in FY2024.